-A lot of children in India still do no longer have to get right of to entry education.
-Despite numerous projects to promote and inspire children to enroll in college, many discover it difficult to pursue training because of various factors.
+Many children in India still no longer have to get the right to enter education.
+Despite numerous projects to promote and inspire children to enroll in college, many find pursuing training difficult because of various factors.

 But the efforts maintain unabated.
-Rajesh Kumar Sharma is dedicated to the cause of youngsters’ training and ensures that children get the primary schooling they need to move ahead in their lifestyles.
+Rajesh Kumar Sharma is dedicated to the cause of youngsters’ training and ensures that children get the primary schooling they need to advance in their lifestyles.

-Unlike different faculties, this open college with no structure below the bridge has the simplest five blackboards, which is nothing but a black coat of painting on the wall.
-To assist instructors, it has primary stationery like chalk, dusters, pens, and pencils.
-The students carry their notebooks and sit on the ground that is covered with carpets.
+Unlike different faculties, this open college with no structure below the bridge has the simplest five blackboards, nothing but a black coat of paint on the wall.
+It has primary stationery like chalk, dusters, pens, and pencils to assist instructors.
+The students carry their notebooks and sit on the ground covered with carpets.

 The college has separate lavatory facilities for each woman and boy, similarly to which college students are also taught about fundamental hygiene and cleanliness.